ngstack/code-editor/README.md

 To enable Lazy Loading
-use `CodeEditorModule.forRoot()` in the main application, and `CodeEditorModule.forChild()` in all lazy-loaded feature modules.
+use `CodeEditorModule.forRoot()` in the main application, and `CodeEditorModule` in all lazy-loaded feature modules.

 For more details please refer to [Lazy Loading Feature Modules](https://angular.io/guide/lazy-loading-ngmodules)